 Design: Picture books differ from short stories because the pictures are necessary to tell the story.
 Picture books are most often 32 pages in length.
 They can be shorter or longer, but are always published in sets of 8 pages.

 Know: Picture books are designed to be read aloud.
 Only write in rhyme if your rhythm and rhyme is perfect.
-Learn more about picture book word count here
+Learn more about picture book word count here.

 Nonfiction note: Structure matters.
 Study it.
 Learn more.
 Take workshops on structure!
 This blog post covers PB biography structures, but there are so many more.
 I highly recommend Melissa Stewart and Marlene Correia's book 5 Kinds of Nonfiction: Enriching Reading and Writing Instruction with Children's Books for all of my kidlit nonfiction writer friends.
 It has a whole chapter devoted to text structures.
 (Note: The link for 5KNF is directly to the publisher where you can save $10 and get free shipping.
 HIGHLY recommend this book!)